oliviawestmacottssw/SSW.Rules.Content/rules/dbas---do-you-remove-unnecessary-permissions-on-databases/rule.md

 ---

 What goes for permissions to Windows objects also goes for SQL Server objects.
-Remove all permissions but the bare minimum required to operate your application.​​
+Remove all permissions but the bare minimum required to operate your application.